-All poster submissions are due by the extended deadline of December 19, 2022 at 5:00 PM ET (9:00 PM UTC).
-Notifications of acceptance or rejection of poster submissions will be sent out in late January 2023.
+All poster submissions must be finalized and are due by Wednesday, December 20, 2023 at 5:00 PM ET (21:00 UTC).
+Notifications of acceptance or rejection of poster submissions will be sent out in February 2024.

 Review, Selection, and Notifications

-- Review decision notifications will be sent to the first author and presenting author on each poster submission.
-These notifications will be sent in late January 2023.
+Review decision notifications will be sent to the first author and presenting author on each poster submission.
+These notifications will be sent in February 2024.

-- With all submission formats, including posters, the Program Committee retains the right to request additional information, ask that changes be made to improve a presentation, or decline a presentation the Committee does not find relevant to the meeting or that does not follow the guidelines for submission.
+With all submission formats, including posters, the Program Committee retains the right to request additional information, ask that changes be made to improve a presentation, or decline a presentation the Committee does not find relevant to the meeting or that does not follow the guidelines for submission.
 No changes can be made after proposals have been submitted unless the Committee has specifically requested that change.
 Please re-read your submission before you finalize it to ensure the submission is free of spelling or grammar errors and that all authors have been added to the submission.
 The deadline to request any edit to the program listing for an accepted poster is April 10, 2024 at 5:00 pm ET (21:00 UTC).

 Speaker and Submitter Responsibilities

-- The first author of a submission must be an APS Member at the time of the presentation, whether or not this person is attending the Convention.
 Submitters do not need to be members to submit proposals or to have proposals reviewed.
-Please note that you must log in to your APS Member Profile or create an account in order to begin a submission.
+Please note that you must log in to your APS Member Profile or create a free APS account in order to begin a submission.

-- The presenting author must register for the Convention.
+The presenting author must register for the Convention.
 APS members receive discounted convention registration rates.
-Early-bird registration rates are available until April 5, 2023 at 5:00 PM ET (9:00 PM UTC).
-Visit the APS website for more information about registration.
+Early-bird registration rates are available until Wednesday, April 10, 2024 at 5:00 pm ET (21:00 UTC).

-- The commitment of all participants must be secured in advance of proposal submission.
+The commitment of all participants and listed co-authors must be secured in advance of proposal submission.

-- The first or presenting author is responsible for sharing submission notifications and information with co-authors.
+The first or presenting author is responsible for sharing submission notifications, information and certificates with co-authors.

 Program Participant Registration Policy

 All program participants must register and pay the appropriate registration fee.
 APS members receive discounted convention registration rates.
-Early registrants receive a discounted rate before the Early-Bird deadline of Wednesday, April 10, 2024 at 5:00 PM ET (9:00 PM UTC) on April 5, 2023.
-All poster presenters must present on-site at the Convention in Washington, D.C.
-No remote or virtual presentations can be facilitated.
+Early registrants receive a discounted rate before the Early-Bird deadline of Wednesday, April 10, 2024 at 5:00 pm ET (21:00 UTC).
+All poster presenters must present on-site at the Convention in San Francisco, CA. No remote or virtual presentations can be facilitated.

 APS seeks presentations showcasing the latest findings in psychological science.
 Below are some guidelines that can assist in the preparation of your poster submission.